trustgraph-ai/workbench-ui/UI-TOOLKITS.md

 notify.error("Something went wrong");
 notify.info("FYI: This is informational");
 ```

+**Why toaster is forbidden:**
+- Direct toaster usage bypasses the project's notification standards
+- The `useNotification` hook provides consistent error prefixing and styling
+- It maintains a unified notification interface across the application
+- Direct toaster usage can cause inconsistent user experience

 ### Common Components
 **ALWAYS** prefer using pre-built components from `src/components/common/` instead of raw Chakra components.
 These components handle Chakra v3 APIs correctly and reduce boilerplate: